QuantEcon/python_lecture_sandpit/source/rst/growth_in_dles.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition to what's included in  Anaconda, this lecture uses the quantecon  library

 .. code-block:: ipython
   :class: hide-output

   !pip install quantecon

-This notebook describes several complete market economies having a common linear-quadratic-Gaussian structure
+This lecture describes several complete market economies having a common linear-quadratic-Gaussian structure

 Three examples of such economies show how the DLE class can be used to